 Alternatives To Using Foil In Your Toaster Oven

 We’re currently working to reduce the use of foil in our household and have found a few good alternatives:

-To cook an item that calls for covering, use a toaster-oven safe baking dish with a lid or a small dutch oven.
+To cook an item that calls for covering, we use a toaster oven-sized baking dish with a lid (that’s not glass) or a small dutch oven.
 Check out this post for covered casserole baking dish suggestions.
 Also, you’ll want to make sure any covered dish you use is not airtight as that can lead to other issues.

-For a quick-fix, try covering your baking dish with a pizza pan or flat toaster oven cookie sheet like we did with this potatoes au gratin recipe.
+For a quick-fix, we’ve even tried covering a baking dish with a pizza pan or flat toaster oven cookie sheet like we did with this potatoes au gratin recipe.